 See the city from above with cherry blossoms.

-In addition to Nishihirabatake Park, in this area there is also Aguri Park Sagayamaen park located above, also a park with cherry blossoms and canola flowers, and admission is free.
-If you still have time or still want to take more photos, you can stop by this park.
+In addition to Nishihirabatake Park, there is also Aguri Park Sagayamaen located further up.
+This park also features beautiful cherry blossoms and canola flowers, and the best part—admission is free.
+If you have extra time or want to take more photos, it’s definitely worth a visit.

 Aguri Park Sagayamaen Address: https://maps.app.goo.gl/SwVqS4KBTKJFz9uz6